evilchili/dnd/deadsands/content/mechanics/desert-travel-rules.md

 Even with basic provisioning and water, exploring the Sahwat will require adventurers to be both hardy and resourceful.
 The party can choose to spend a portion of their time in the desert on activities beyond Traveling: Foraging, Tracking, Evading, and Surveying.

+An activity is performed with a skill check, the DC for which will depend on the region, the weather, and any special conditions set by the DM.
+Activities may succeed, succeed with a complication, or fail outright.

+The preferred skill checks required for each activity are listed below; adventurers may attempt to complete an activity using a different skill, but the DC will be set by the DM.

 Each activity consumes a half-day and the attention of at least one adventurer.
-Activities may be repeated, and additional adventurers may choose to spend the same half-day on the same or different activities including traveling on ahead.

-An activity is performed with a skill check, the DC for which will depend on the region, the weather, and any special conditions set by the DM.
-An activity will always succeed, but players who fail the skill check will experience a  complication.
-The available activities are described below.
-For each, recommended skills (those with the lowest DC) are provided, but a player may use any skill they wish, provided they can describe how they do so.
+A second adventurer may choose to assist with one activity, conveying advantage on the skill check.
+Activities cannot be repeated by other players on the same half-day unless noted below.

 #### Travel